 A nurse aide who is on another state's nurse aide registry may be granted reciprocity in Kentucky.
 The individual may be deemed competent for employment in a nursing facility based upon written verification from the agency that maintains the involved state's nurse aide registry.
 This verification will include the:

 - aide's name

 - Social Security number or other identification number

 - the date the name was placed on the registry and

 - any documented findings pertaining to the individual.

-In addition, an employment record shall be provided to the registry to verify that 24 months have not expired since they worked for pay as an aide.
+In addition, an employment record shall be provided to the registry to verify that 24 months have not expired since the registrant worked for pay as an aide.
 Reciprocity shall not be granted for anyone who has a validated complaint documented on a registry.